Private recordings as evidence in Family Law. Yes or No?

 Due to the complex matrix of laws and case law, the distinction between different scenarios is nuanced.
 For example, the Victorian legislation states that a private recording may not be unlawful if you are in fact a party to the conversation, meaning there is a distinction between recordings of your ex-partner saying something to you and recordings of your ex-partner saying something to the children in your presence.
 Another example will be that a video recording of your ex-partner during changeover for your personal protection is likely to be treated different to an audio recording of a conversation between you and your ex-partner.

 If you are experiencing family violence and are in immediate danger, the most important step to take is to call the police (000) and find safety.
 If you feel unsafe and your ex-partner discovers that you have recorded them, it could inflame the situation and place you in further danger.

-It is important that if you have a recording or believe that you have been recorded, that you bring this to the attention of your lawyer so that this evidence can be dealt with in the most appropriate manner.
+If you have a recording or believe that you have been recorded, that you bring this to the attention of your lawyer so that this evidence can be dealt with in the most appropriate manner.
+Even though the recording itself may ultimately not be used in the family law proceedings, it is a good idea to at least let your lawyer know that this may become an issue that could come up in negotiations or in court proceedings.
 Recordings remain a difficult area for both parties and Courts to deal with.

 This article was first published on 18 October, 2018 and updated on July 7, 2020.